oracle-livelabs/sprints/analytics/sprint-faw-migrate-content-bundles/migrate-objects-bundles.md

   ![Deploy](images/deploy.png)

-7. Depending on the size of your bundle, your deployment should be completed in a few minutes.
+7. Your content bundle deployment should be completed in a few minutes.

   ![Deployed](images/deployed.png)